 - Shooting Travel Photos Like a Pro,

-- Time Lapse Photography with Tom Bol.
+- Time-Lapse Photography with Tom Bol.

 The Art of Digital Blending

 The Art of Digital Blending is an online course created by travel photographer Jimmy McIntyre.
 In this course will you learn how to blend images with different exposures using luminosity masks in Photoshop.
-You will get 2,5 hours of video tutorials as well as the sample RAW files to work with and follow along the tutorial.
+You will get 2,5 hours of video tutorials as well as the sample RAW files to work with and follow along with the tutorial.
 As a bonus, you also get Photoshop actions that will help you to speed up your workflow.
 The course costs $44.99.

 These are resources I can greatly recommend for further learning and improving your photography skills.
-I know there are much more resources out there, but I wanted to introduce you to the ones I use and trust.
+I know there are many more resources out there, but I wanted to introduce you to the ones I use and trust.